katemartiiin/admin-dashboard/README.md

 # Admin Dashboard

-This project is created for the PRAXXYS Laravel Web Developer Exam.
+This project is created for the Laravel Web Developer Exam using Laravel and VueJS.

 ---
 ## Requirements